rocher/mold/docs/reference-guide.md

 Detected during the variable replacement, these errors are caused when a variable has not been defined of an invalid text filter has been specified.
 Depending on the settings and the type of substitution, Mold can skip this error, report a warning or an error, and continue with the process.
-Next section explain how these errors are handled.

 ## Variable Definition